Skip to content

 Server updates

-The database is the source of truth after a service is first registered.
+The database is the source of truth once a service has been registered.
 The service's openapi.json is the source of truth for endpoint parameter schemas only.

 Where service metadata lives